What they do

 Required registration and licensing

-To work as a registered nurse in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia.
-You will also need to hold a current Working with Children Check issued by the Working with Children Screening Unit of the Department of Communities.
+To work as a registered nurse in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia website.
+You will also need to hold a current Working with Children Check (WWC Check).
+Visit the Working with Children website for information on how to apply for a WWC Check.